-Here’s an early look at the first chapter of Dance All Night: A Dance Off Holiday Novella, out December 11th!
+Here’s a look at the first chapter of Dance All Night: A Dance Off Holiday Novella!

 New Year’s Eve, last year